 Meet the team: In this section, include pictures and blurbs of the people your new hire will work with closely.
 This can be a good reference for the new hire as they try to learn names and team roles.

 First day overview: The first day overview is the only section of the 30-60-90 day plan that lists out a detailed schedule for the new hire.
-While this schedule may change, do your best to let your new hire know what to expect on their first day of work, including log-in information or how to set up their email and phone voicemail.
-That way, they don’t come in feeling lost and unsure about what to do or where to go.
+Do your best to let your new hire know what to expect on their first day of work, including log-in information or how to set up their email and phone voicemail.

-Top priorities: In the top priorities section of the plan, include an overview of the new hire’s job responsibilities and any needs you hope for them to fill in their new role.
+Top priorities: In the top-priorities section of the plan, include an overview of the new hire's job responsibilities and the needs you hope they will fill in their new role.

-SMART goals: As mentioned above, the SMART goals you list in the 30-60-90 day plan should be measurable, job-related goals you hope the new hire will achieve within their first 90 days.
+SMART goals: The SMART goals you list in the 30-60-90 day plan should be measurable, job-related goals you hope the new hire will achieve within their first 90 days.

 Your new hire will use their 30-60-90 day plan as a roadmap for success as they navigate the challenges in their first months of onboarding.
-Break down SMART goals and objectives into manageable chunks and include a mix of personal goals and company goals to help new team members settle in.
+Break SMART goals and objectives into manageable chunks, and include a mix of personal and company goals to help new team members settle in.

 You should further develop these objectives by including success metrics and KPIs when applicable.
 This will help people stay motivated and track progress effectively.